Ex-child actor in Beasts of the Southern Wild shot, slain - ExBulletin

 Ex-child actor in Beasts of the Southern Wild shot, slain

-New Orleans woman who played a supporting role as a former child actor in Oscar nominated film Beasts of the Southern Wild was killed in a weekend shooting in her native Louisiana

-NEW ORLEANS – Jonshel Alexander, a former child actor who played a supporting role in the 2012 Oscar-nominated film Beasts of the Southern Wild, was killed in a weekend shooting in his native Louisiana.
+NEW ORLEANS (AP) Jonshel Alexander, a former child actor who played a supporting role in the 2012 Oscar nominated film Beasts of the Southern Wild, was killed in a weekend shooting in his native Louisiana.
 She was 22 years old.

 Police said Alexander and a man were shot dead inside a vehicle in New Orleans on Saturday and that she was pronounced dead at the scene.
 The man, whose name has not been released, went to the hospital for treatment.